shivani-data/Travel_dataset_analysis/README.md

 Pandas (for result presentation)

 ## 📌 Key SQL Tasks Performed
--> Task	SQL Concepts Used --
+-> Task	SQL Concepts Used -- <br />
--Inspect schema ->	SELECT *, LIMIT
+-Inspect schema ->	SELECT *, LIMIT <br />
--Clean null values & duplicates	WHERE, IS NULL, DISTINCT -Analyze travel types and categories	GROUP BY, COUNT(), ORDER BY -Destination popularity ranking	ORDER BY, LIMIT -Compare states by destination count	GROUP BY, COUNT() -Filter top-rated spiritual and adventure spots	WHERE, AND, OR
+-Clean null values & duplicates	WHERE, IS NULL, DISTINCT <br />
+-Analyze travel types and categories	GROUP BY, COUNT(), ORDER BY <br />
+-Destination popularity ranking	ORDER BY, LIMIT <br />
+-Compare states by destination count	GROUP BY, COUNT() <br />
+-Filter top-rated spiritual and adventure spots	WHERE, AND, OR <br />

 ## 🧠 Skills Demonstrated
 Translating business/travel questions into SQL queries